American Friends Of Lev Aharon

 How does American Friends Of Lev Aharon spend its money?

 American Friends Of Lev Aharon directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to American Friends Of Lev Aharon tax-deductible?